 Being punctual for exam success.

-Being punctual for exams is important for several reasons:
+Being on time for exams is important for several reasons:

-It shows respect for the examiners and the exam process.
+It shows regard for the examiners and the exam process.

 It allows you to have time to mentally prepare for the exam and go over any last minute details.

-It helps to ensure that you are not rushed or stressed out when starting the exam, which can negatively impact your performance.
+It helps to ensure that you are not rushed or stressed out at the start of the exam, which can negatively impact your results.

 To be punctual for exams, make sure to: